alpine9000/amiga_examples/010.blit_speed/README.md

 how fast are my blits?
 ======================

-Blitting a 5 bitplane 64x65 rectangle with the cookie cut (4 active DMA changes) function probably isn't going to be very fast.
+Blitting a 5 bitplane 64x64 rectangle with the cookie cut function (4 active DMA channels) probably isn't going to be very fast.

 How fast is it ?